 Hmmm, maybe touch this area up a little...

 You probably have motivational tricks of your own.
-Wonderful, but it's easy to outgrow them, so keep inventing new ones.
+Wonderful, but they can wear off so keep inventing new ones.

-Or steal them from others - artists, athletes, businesspeople - it doesn't matter.
+Or steal them from others - artists, athletes, businesspeople, etc.

 Michael Jordan, for example, routinely honed his dribbling skills for hours at a time.
-He drilled as if he were the worst player in the game, even though he was arguably the best.
+He drilled as if he were the worst player in the game though he was arguably the best.

-What ridiculously simple practice can you bring to your routine that will get you going and keep you sharp?
+What ridiculously simple practice can you adopt that will get you going and keep you sharp?

-You don't need to crank out masterpieces all the time.
-In fact, don't even try.
+You don't need to crank out masterpieces all the time, so don't even try.

-And you don't need to prove you have talent, not to yourself or to others.
+And you don't need to prove you have talent, not to yourself or anyone.

-You just need the right habits, powerful habits.
-The kind that keeps you working no matter how silly or outlandish they seem.
+You just need the right habits.
+The kind that keeps you working, no matter how silly or outlandish they seem.